icerpc/icerpc-docs/pages/getting-started/installation/existing-project.md

 ## Installing the Base Package

-You always need the base package, [IceRpc].
+You always need the base package: [IceRpc].
 To install it, use the following
 command:

 ```shell {% showTitle=false %}